dokku/dokku/docs/troubleshooting.md

 ***

-__Symptom:__ I successfully deployed my application with no deployment errors and receiving Bad Gateway when attempting to access application
+__Symptom:__ I successfully deployed my application with no deployment errors and receiving Bad Gateway when attempting to access the application

 __Solution:__